*** If you’d like a signed copy of The Mathematicians’ Library get in touch! ***

 I’m not a mathematician: will I get anything out of reading The Mathematicians’ Library?

 Yes!
 I wrote it with you in mind: someone who doesn’t necessarily think of themselves as a mathematician, but wants to find out more about how mathematics has developed over time, and to explore the effect that it has had on the development of humanity.
-It’s not just a book about maths: it’s a book about history; a book about people; and a book about books!

 And, by the way, if you’re engaging with mathematics on any level and for any reason, as far as I’m concerned you are a mathematician.